PelleLille/hsl-docs/postdelivery.rst

 Array item          Type    Example                           Description
 =================== ======= ================================= ===========
-retry               number  3                                 The current retry action              string  "DELETE"                          The default action of this execution ("DELETE", "BOUNCE", "RETRY").
+retry               number  3                                 The current retry action              string  "DELETE"                          The default action of this execution ("DELETE", "BOUNCE", "QUEUE").
 Missing on successful deliveries.
 :ref:`attempt <r1>` array   ["result" => [ "code" => 200, ...
 The delivery attempt result (if an attempt was made)
 =================== ======= ================================= ===========